 - 2 large eggs, lightly beaten

-- 2 tbsp orange zest (from 2 large oranges)
+- 2 tablespoon orange zest (from 2 large oranges)

 - pinch of salt